 Daphne du Maurier was born in London in 1907 and began writing in her ’20s.
 Rebecca made her famous.

 You can pick up your own copy of the movie on DVD here.
-I’ll never forget the first time I read this novel as a teenager and how shocked I was by the twists and turns and “shocking reveals” in the story.
-It’s still one of my favorites.
+I’ll never forget the first time I read the novel as a teenager and how shocked I was by the twists and turns and “shocking reveals” in the story.
+It’s still one of my favorites to re-read! 🙂